 Employment Attorneys At McOmber McOmber & Luber, P.C.
 Advocate On Behalf Of Victims Of Whistleblower Retaliation

 If any of the above examples seem like your experience at work, please let us help you.
 The attorneys at McOmber McOmber & Luber, P.C. take a proactive approach to each and every legal issue our clients face.
-Please call our Red Bank office at 732-842-6500, our Marlton office at 856-985-9800, OR contact us at 888-396-0736 or online for a free consultation.
+Call our Red Bank office at 732-842-6500, our Marlton office at 856-985-9800, our Newark office at 973-878-9040, or contact us at 888-396-0736 or online for a free consultation.
 We represent clients throughout New Jersey.